nikolasbasler/BPhage/README.md

     - Outout: Table of mapped reads: `output/nosema_mapped_counts_all.tsv`

 ### Additional datasets mapping
-This cannot be done with the test dataset.
-If you are running the test dataset, please skip ahead to [Clustering with INPHARED](#clustering-with-inphared).
-- `additional_datasets_mapping_with_unpaired.slrm` (array of 114): Mapping of reads from other studies to the phage genomes
+- `additional_datasets_mapping_with_unpaired.slrm` (array of 114): Mapping of reads from other studies to the phage genomes.
+If you turned this array job script into a successive loop, only one of the datasets are being mapped, otherwise it would take too long, even with the test dataset.
     - Requires:
         - List of SRA sccessions: `data/other_datasets_SRA_accessions.tsv`
         - Indexed phage genomes: `$intermediate/ref/bphage_mapping_ref.fasta`